 Contributions can be made from the SSAS's principal or associated employer, a member or a third party.
-Contributions do not necessarily take the form of money, but can also be made in the form of assets such as shares, commercial property or land.
 Certain investments are subject to prohibitive taxes and include residential property or personal chattels.
 Tax relief accrues on legitimate contributions, with the amount of tax relief depending on a variety of factors.
-Annual limits are in place regarding contributions (the 'Annual Allowance') and there is a lifetime limit on the total pension fund accrued in a tax-efficient manner (the 'Lifetime Allowance').
+Annual limits are in place regarding contributions (the 'Annual Allowance') and prior to 6 April 2024 there was a lifetime limit on the total pension fund accrued in a tax-efficient manner (the 'Lifetime Allowance').
+On and from 06/04/2024 the Lifetime Allowance test has been replaced by two new tests, the Lump sum allowance (LSA) and the Lump sum and death benefit allowance (LS&DBA) tests.
+These are tests on the tax-free lump sum amounts available under the SSAS at Relevant benefit crystallisation events (RBCE's).
+The LSA is set at £268,275 for tax year 2024-2025 and the LS&DBA is set at £1,073,100 for tax year 2024-2025.
+The RBCE's under each test are different and the calculations take into consideration previous Lifetime Allowance usage.

 The Spring Budget 2023, confirmed that the lifetime allowance tax charge would be removed from 6 April 2023 but that the lifetime allowance would not be fully abolished until the 2024-2025 tax year, through a future Finance Bill.
 This means that from 6 April 2023 the current lifetime allowance framework remains in place and the lifetime allowance for 2023-2024 tax year remains at £1,073,100.

-Details of the 'Annual Allowance' and 'Lifetime Allowance' can be found on our website here.
+Details of the 'Annual Allowance', 'Lifetime Allowance', 'LSA' and 'LS&DBA' can be found on our website here.